Weddings Near Victoria

 Guests flying into Victoria International Airport (YYJ) can rent a car or arrange a rideshare for the 45-minute drive.
 For larger groups, several Victoria-based shuttle companies run private transfers to Shawnigan Lake.
 A shared shuttle for 12 to 15 guests typically costs less than a night of Ubers from a downtown Victoria hotel.
 We can recommend specific companies when you book.

 The Lakeside House main floor is step-free with a ground-floor bedroom and washroom.
 The dock and lawn ceremony sites are accessible over flat ground.
-The beach ceremony requires a short walk down a gentle grade.
-The cedar grove involves a brief forest path.
-We're happy to discuss specific mobility needs when you inquire, and we'll tell you honestly which ceremony locations work and which don't.
+We'll tell you honestly which ceremony locations work for specific mobility needs.

-The Village of Shawnigan Lake has a general store for last-minute items.
-For full grocery runs, the nearest large supermarket is in Mill Bay, 10 minutes south.
-Duncan, 15 minutes north, has everything you'd expect from a small city: liquor store, pharmacy, hardware, florists, and a Saturday farmers' market that runs spring through fall.
+General store in the Village of Shawnigan Lake for last-minute items.
+Full grocery in Mill Bay, 10 minutes south.
+Duncan, 15 minutes north, has liquor, pharmacy, hardware, florists, and a Saturday farmers' market.

 Two acres on the west shore of Shawnigan Lake.
 Two houses, eight bedrooms, 18 beds total.
 A 60-foot west-facing cedar dock, private sandy beach, Finnish sauna that hits 90 degrees Celsius in 40 minutes, 6-person hot tub, regulation pickleball court, and a lakeside firepit.
 The property is fenced and gated, with parking for 20 vehicles on-site.